roynulrohan/Stocks.io/README.md

 ## Overview

 Stock<span/>.io is a trading and investment simulation platform developed with the [MERN](https://www.mongodb.com/mern-stack) stack and utilizing [Socket.io](https://socket.io/) for real time price updates.
 It is only a dummy portfolio project and does not represent real stock values or transactions.
+This idea for this project was inspired by [Jacky Tea](https://github.com/JackyTea), who created a similar application.

 ## Table of Contents